 - Stealing credit card numbers and using them without permission

-Fraud is illegal and can be penalized through the criminal courts.
-However, it’s also possible to sue someone who has defrauded you in civil courts.
+Fraud is illegal and can be penalized through criminal courts and in civil courts.
 The difference is that criminal courts seek to punish the fraud while civil courts seek to get you your money back.
 Civil courts also have a lower standard of proof, making it easier for you to win your case.

 Any case of fraud must involve four main factors: